Saint-Paul, Quebec: History

 In 1855, the Parliament of United Canada passed the Lower Canada Municipalities and Roads Act to ensure the legal existence of many localities.
 That year, on July 1, a municipality was officially born under the name Conversion-de-Saint-Paul.
 In April 1922, the more urban sector of Conversion-de-Saint-Paul split away to form the new village municipality of Saint-Paul.
 That village changed its name seven years later to become the current village of Saint-Pierre.
 Meanwhile the rural Conversion-de-Saint-Paul would eventually change its name to only Saint-Paul, in 1954, to become the current municipality.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Saint-Paul had a population of 6566 living in 2701 of its 2755 total private dwellings, a change of from its 2016 population of 5891.
+According to the 2021 Census of Population conducted by Statistics Canada, Saint-Paul had a population of 6566 living in 2701 of its 2755 total private dwellings, a change of from its 2016 population of 5891.
+The average household size is 2.4 people.
 With a land area of 49.11 km2, it had a population density of in 2021.
+As of 2021, the average age of the population is 38.5 years.